Sorry for reviving this thread (and not responding for a loong time).

 Ultimately I gave up and installed 2k on this machine.
 Although recently I got an similar problem with an GX270.
 Installer complained that it couldn't find files on CD-ROM drive and xp always was giving me errors in files (and hanging up) wile running CHKDSK and other hang ups and DVD drive once disappeared. .
 Ultimately I decided to switch the RAM to know good one and then disable DMA in BIOS.
 The latter solved the issue once while only doing xp instead of a triple boot.

-Let that be my disappointment."
+Let that be our legacy."